 Since Springshare automatically adds Let’s Encrypt security certificates for domains, you don’t even need to worry about purchasing / installing your own security certificate.
 We’ve taken care of all of that for you!**

-- If there’s a checkmark in the “Force HTTPS” column, your site is set to require HTTPS.
+- If there’s a checkmark in the “Force HTTPS” column, your site is already set to require HTTPS.

 HTTPS is the new baseline for website security and secure browsing on the Internet in 2020.
 Updating mixed content items and requiring that your Springy apps always load over HTTPS is ensuring that your users have a secure, seamless experience – and they’ll thank you for it!
 Thanks for partnering with us to ensure a smooth transition for everyone.